 - A. Conflict with other laws.
-Whenever the requirements of this Local Law are at variance with the requirements of any lawfully adopted rules, regulations or ordinances, such as the New York State Uniform Fire Prevention and Building Code, the most restrictive of those imposing the highest standards shall govern. - B. Requirement for New York State General Municipal Law 239-m and n Referral to County Planning Board.
-Section 239-m and 239-n requires that certain matters be referred to the St. Lawrence County Planning Board by the Town Board or the Planning Board, as appropriate, and that the referring board shall not take final action until it has received a recommendation within 30 days from the County Planning Board.
+Whenever the requirements of this Local Law are at variance with the requirements of any lawfully adopted rules, regulations or ordinances, such as the New York State Uniform Fire Prevention and Building Code, the most restrictive of those imposing the highest standards shall govern. - B. Requirement for New York State General Municipal Law 239-m Referral to County Planning Board.
+Section 239-m requires that certain matters be referred to the St. Lawrence County Planning Board by the Town Board, the Planning Board, or the Town Zoning Board of Appeals, as appropriate, and that the referring board shall not take final action until it has received a recommendation within 30 days from the County Planning Board.
 The following matters shall be referred to the St. Lawrence County Planning Board: - i.
 Adoption or amendment of a comprehensive plan pursuant to section 272-a of town law; - ii.
-Adoption or amendment of a zoning ordinance or local law;

-- iii.
-Issuance of special use permits;

-- iv.
-Approval of site plans;

-- v.
-Granting of use and area variances;
+Adoption or amendment of a zoning ordinance or local law; - iii.
+Issuance of special use permits; - iv.
+Approval of site plans; - v.
+Granting of use and area variances; - vi.

-- vi.
 Other authorizations that a referring body may issue under the provisions of any zoning ordinance or local law.

-- vii.
-Preliminary, final or undeveloped Plats as defined in Section 239-n of GML.